 At King Charles, we teach for Mastery and Greater Depth.
 This means that all children are taught mathematical concepts in context and strong links are made to our thematic curriculum.
 The way we deliver our maths is really important in the sense that we look to deepen the knowledge our children develop and look to embed concepts by providing opportunities to practise, reason and problem solve.
 'End goals' are used to engage our pupils and allow them to make links to maths in real life contexts.
 The learning journey is brought to life and eventually finalised with a purposeful end goal; this is an opportunity for children to use their previous learning and apply the skills and concepts with confidence.

 Some of our 'End Goals' can be seen below:

 Our year 6 children were asked by Alton Towers to calculate the year on year attendance figures for two of their rides, applying their knowledge of percentage increase and decrease from previous work.

 Our year 4 children had been writing journalistic recounts on the 'Iron Scow'.
-They were then challenged to design a set of platforms that would be built around Niagara Falls as a result of the amount of new tourists that we flocking to the area.
+They were then challenged to design a set of platforms that would be built around Niagara Falls as a result of the amount of new tourists that would be subsequently visiting the area.
 They used their work on perimeter and area to help support them design the right sized platforms.